 Because of my PTSD, I gave myself zero chances of doing what other kids my age used to do.
 I did not play outside, go on playdates, or try various extracurricular activities.
 However, during a low point in my life, I started running around the neighborhood.
 You could imagine how winded I was after 10 minutes, but it made me feel good.
 I tried it again the next day and then the day after that, and I get a sense of accomplishment every time.

 Since it was hard for me to open up to my therapist verbally, I had the idea of using art to express how I felt instead.
 The first one I made was genuinely dark.
 I drew two figures facing each other with a red crayon, and then I colored the entire paper with black.
 It slightly made me feel better, so I tried drawing once more.
-What I noticed after a month of doing it was that my drawings started becoming less intense.
+This was also backed by professionals saying that art therapy is really helpful for people like me.
+“Traumatic memories typically exist in our minds and bodies in a state-specific form, meaning they hold the emotional, visual, physiological, and sensory experiences that were felt at the time of the event,” says Erica Curtis, a California-based licensed marriage and family therapist.
+True enough, I noticed after a month of doing it was that my drawings started becoming less intense.
 The same goes with my feelings, which I appreciated.

 Back then, I thought I was the only kid who was suffering from PTSD.
 However, I came across a schoolmate his foster parents physically abused one day whom I found out.
 That’s when I realized that other people had more significant issues than what I had.
 I asked my mother then if we could volunteer at an organization that helps PTSD patients.
 She agreed, I loved helping others, and we have been doing that ever since.